 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are 8 am to noon, first day of the Anderson County Fair. - 3.
+Entries are 2 p.m. to 6 p.m., first day of the Anderson County Fair. - 3.
 Exhibits will remain in place until noon on the last day of the county fair. - 4.
 Horticulture specimens and collections must have been grown by the exhibitor. - 5.
 Potted plants must be owned by the exhibitor for 90 days before the county fair. - 6.
-Pots cannot be over 18-inches in diameter. - Flowers in arrangements may be obtained elsewhere but must be arranged by the exhibitor. - 8.
+Pots cannot be over 18" in diameter. - 7.
+Flowers in arrangements may be obtained elsewhere but must be arranged by the exhibitor. - 8.
 Horticulture specimens must be entered in bottles except Collections.
 Please attach card giving variety of specimens, if known. - 9.
 Judging will be in accordance with the Standard System of the Handbook for Flower Shows for the National Council of State Garden Clubs.

 Awards will be made as the judges consider appropriate.

-Section I - Specimens - One Stem

-Hybrid Tea Roses
+Section I - Specimens - One Stem Hybrid Tea Roses